 University of Pennsylvania is one of the best schools in the country for getting a master's degree in computer information systems.
 Located in the city of Philadelphia, UPenn is a private not-for-profit university with a very large student population.

-Computer Information Systems master's degree recipients from University of Pennsylvania earn a boost of about $39,428 above the average earnings of computer information systems graduates.
+Computer Information Systems master's degree recipients from University of Pennsylvania receive an earnings boost of approximately $39,428 over the typical income of computer information systems majors.

-Carnegie Mellon University is a wonderful choice for individuals interested in a master's degree in computer information systems.
-Located in the large city of Pittsburgh, Carnegie Mellon is a private not-for-profit university with a fairly large student population.
+Carnegie Mellon University is a wonderful choice for individuals pursuing a master's degree in computer information systems.
+Located in the large city of Pittsburgh, Carnegie Mellon is a private not-for-profit university with a large student population.

-Those computer information systems students who get their master's degree from Johns Hopkins University make $33,936 more than the average CIS grad.
+Those computer information systems students who get their master's degree from Carnegie Mellon University make $31,900 more than the typical cis student.

-Any student pursuing a degree in a master's degree in computer information systems has to check out Georgia Institute of Technology - Main Campus.
-Located in the large city of Atlanta, Georgia Tech is a public school with a fairly large student population.
+Every student who is interested in a master's degree in computer information systems has to take a look at Georgia Institute of Technology - Main Campus.
+Located in the city of Atlanta, Georgia Tech is a public school with a fairly large student population.

-Computer Information Systems master's degree recipients from Georgia Institute of Technology - Main Campus earn a boost of around $43,895 over the typical income of computer information systems majors.
+Computer Information Systems master's degree recipients from Georgia Institute of Technology - Main Campus earn a boost of approximately $43,895 above the average earnings of computer information systems graduates.

-Located in the city of New York, Columbia is a private not-for-profit university with a very large student population.
+Located in the city of New York, Columbia is a private not-for-profit university with a fairly large student population.

-Master's recipients from the computer information systems degree program at Columbia University in the City of New York make $14,508 more than the standard graduate with the same degree shortly after graduation.
+Master's recipients from the computer information systems major at Columbia University in the City of New York make $14,508 more than the typical college grad in this field when they enter the workforce.